Xavdidtheshadow/dotfiles/README.md

 ## New Computer Setup

-From this folder, run (`./file.sh`) these files:
+From this folder, run (`./$FILE.sh`) these files:

-1. `cli_installs` (runs `brew_installs_`)
+1. `cli_installs` (runs `brew_installs`)
 2. `osx_defaults`

-DISCLAIMER: Since updating these, I havne't run everything all at once, but last time I was setting stuff up, everyhing worked nicely and a lot of things haven't changed too much.
+DISCLAIMER: Since updating these, I haven't run everything all at once, but last time I was setting stuff up, everything worked nicely and a lot of things haven't changed too much.
 It's probably fine.